- What we collect

 Some of our collection material has been digitised.
 These can be searched via our catalogue.
 Simply enter your search term, and narrow the format to 'NLA digital material'.
 If an item has been digitised, you will find a link to the digital images from within the catalogue record.
 Other online services allowing access to the collection can be searched via the Library's freely available discovery service, Trove.

 The Library also has an eResources page which you can use as a subject directory for websites and databases.
 Many of these resources are freely available on the web.
-Some are licenced resources available offsite to Australian residents who are registered as readers.
+Some are licenced resources available offsite to Australian residents who are registered as readers (you can register for a library card online).
 Some of the resources are available onsite in the National Library building only.

 Many materials are held by multiple libraries, and Trove can help you find and get items at libraries near you.